How can I report a comment on my item page?

 Here is an example response:

 “Hi Julie, What you’re asking for is actually a customization of the item, which unfortunately is not something included in your support purchase.
-You can read more about the definition of support here or alternatively you may wish to contact one of Envato’s Studio providers who offer this kind of service for a small fee.”
+You can read more about the definition of support here or alternatively you may wish to contact a freelance service provider.”

 What if a buyer is getting unreasonable with their support demands?